-The Nikon D3400 and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in August 2016 and August 2015.
+The Nikon D3400 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in August 2016 and August 2015.
 The D3400 is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D3400) and a Four Thirds sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (D3400) and a Four Thirds (E-M10 II) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D3400 and the Olympus E-M10 II.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (18 percent) than the Nikon D3400.
 Moreover, the E-M10 II is markedly lighter (12 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the E-M10 II are weather-sealed.